geekleteam/FR1_team_Hackathon_1/backend/README.md

 Apply the database migrations to set up your database schema:
 ```
-python manage.py migrate
+python create_db.py
 ```

 ## Setting up environment variable
 This project need an environment variable configured before it is able to run

-follow `.env.copy` file as the environment template and fill the necessary credentials and save the new file as `.env`
+follow `.env.example` file as the environment template and fill the necessary credentials and save the new file as `.env`

 ## Running the project
 Start the Django development server:
 ```
-python manage.py runserver
+python app.py
 ```

 ## Features and Interface